Node.js 作为 sidecar

 Let’s create a new Node.js project to contain our sidecar implementation.
 Create a new directory in your Tauri application root folder (in this example we will call it

-command of your preferred Node.js package manager inside the directory:npm inityarn initpnpm initWe will compile our Node.js application to a self container binary using pkg.
-Let’s install it as a development dependency:
+sidecar-app) and run theinitcommand of your preferred Node.js package manager inside the directory:npm inityarn initpnpm initWe will compile our Node.js application to a self container binary using pkg among other options.
+Let’s install it as a development dependency into the new

 Now we can start writing JavaScript code that will be executed by our Tauri application.